Prospect Hill Cemetery entrance sign in Schuylerville New York with cemetery grounds and hillside behind it

 Construction of the cemetery began after the land was set aside, and local resident Albert Clements reportedly helped plow down the remaining entrenchments on the parcel while preparing the site for cemetery use.
 That origin gives Prospect Hill Cemetery a direct and unusual connection to the military history of the Saratoga campaign landscape.

-Because cemeteries like this preserve both family history and historic landscape memory, gravestone care at Prospect Hill Cemetery should always be handled carefully, conservatively, and with preservation in mind rather than aggressive cleaning methods.
+Because cemeteries like this preserve both family history and historic landscape memory, gravestone care at Prospect Hill Cemetery should always be handled carefully, conservatively, and with preservation in mind.

 Burial Records & Research Resources

-If you are trying to locate a memorial, verify burial information, or better understand the cemetery before requesting service, the following public resources may help.
+If you are trying to locate a memorial, verify burial information, or better understand the cemetery before requesting service, public cemetery resources may help.

 If you know the memorial name, family surname, or approximate section, include that information when requesting service so cemetery care can be coordinated more efficiently.